Introduction to

 BfS Munich Germany

-Fully shielded labyrinth measuring chamber using 4 HPGe & NaI detectors in bed geometry to measure the total body radioactivity (picture with IGOR calibration phantom).
+Labyrinth shielded measuring chamber using 4 HPGe & NaI detectors in bed geometry to measure the total body radioactivity (picture with IGOR calibration phantom).

 Whole Body Counter